spatialos/gdk-for-unity/docs/content/mobile/android/cloud-deploy.md

 1. [Create a Development Authentication Token (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/auth/development-authentication#developmentauthenticationtoken-maintenance).
 1. If your project does not already contain one, create a MonoBehaviour script which inherits from the [`MobileWorkerConnector`](https://github.com/spatialos/gdk-for-unity/blob/master/workers/unity/Packages/com.improbable.gdk.mobile/Worker/MobileWorkerConnector.cs) and include the functionality you want.
 1. In your Unity Editor, add the MonoBehaviour script to your Android client-worker GameObject.
 1. The `MobileWorkerConnector` provides a `DevelopmentAuthToken` field.
-Still in your Unity Editor, make sure the Android client-worker GameObject is selected and in the Inspector, locate the script you just added to it.
+Still in your Unity Editor, make sure the Android client-worker GameObject is selected and in the Inspector and locate the script you just added to it.
 1. In the Inspector, in the script’s drop-down window, add the authentication token you created to the `DevelopmentAuthToken` field.
 1. In the same drop-down window, ensure the `ShouldConnectLocally` checkbox is **not** checked.
 1. In your Unity Editor, navigate to **SpatialOS** > **Build for cloud**.
 Select your Android client-worker, and wait for the build to complete. <br/>